pingcap/docs/tikv-configuration-file.md

 ### `max-total-wal-size`

-+ Max RocksDB WAL size in total
++ The maximum RocksDB WAL size in total
 + Default value: `"4GB"`

 ### `compaction-readahead-size`

-+ Enables the readahead feature during RocksDB compaction and specifies the size of readahead data.
-If you are using mechanical disks, it is recommended to set the value to 2MB at least.
++ Determines whether to enable the readahead feature during RocksDB compaction and specify the size of readahead data.
++ If you use mechanical disks, it is recommended to set the value to `2MB` at least.
 + Default value: `0`
 + Minimum value: `0`
 + Unit: B|KB|MB|GB